 So the beautiful, educated and intelligent Muslim girl’s father had to tolerate all the blames by people, for educating his daughter.
 Her sister’s character also plays important role in her life.

 Both side families reject the marriage.
 But having fallen deeply in love, both of them marry in 1933, much against family’s wishes.
+As there is always a way out of any problems.

 After marriage, they get settled in Paris, where many Turkish jew people were staying.